OctoQuinn/OctoEverywhere-Api-Docs/docs/App-OctoEverywhere-API.md

 #### App Connection State

 If your app can't connect to the printer from the App Connection URL, it's helpful to know why.
-Using the `info` API you can determine the state of the App Connection, which can be one of three states.
+Using the `info` API you can determine the state of the App Connection, which can be one of three states:

 1) The App Connection is **valid** and the printer **is** connected OctoEverywhere.
-2) The App Connection is **valid** and the printer **isn't** connected to OctoEverywhere.
+2) The App Connection is **valid** and the printer **is not** connected to OctoEverywhere.
 3) The App Connection is **no longer valid**.

-You can determine the state based on the GET return type and the returned JSON body.
+You can determine the state based on the HTTP stauts code and the returned JSON body.
+See the API defintion for details.

 #### Real-Time Printer